yuriwa/crewai-sheets-ui/README.md

   - [Docker Installation Guide](https://docs.docker.com/get-docker/)

 #### API Keys:
 You will need to obtain API keys from the following providers.
-A singel API key is sufficient.
+A single API key is sufficient.
 You don't need all:
-Optionally, if you wan to run your LLM locally, without a cloud provider, intall [Ollama] (https://ollama.com/)
+Optionally, if you want to run your LLM locally, without a cloud provider, install [Ollama](https://ollama.com/)

 - **OpenAI**: [OpenAI API Keys](http://platform.openai.com/)
 - **Anthropic API**: [Anthropic API Access](https://www.anthropic.com/api)
 - **Groq API**: [Groq API Details](https://console.groq.com/playground) This is FREE at the moment.
 - **Hugging Face Hub**: [Hugging Face API Tokens](https://huggingface.co/settings/tokens) Some models FREE at the moment.
-- **Azure OpenAI**: [Azure OpenAI Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/openai/) (Mainly for Enterprses)
+- **Azure OpenAI**: [Azure OpenAI Documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/openai/) (mainly for Enterprises)

-Optinally, Serper API if you wan to use Serper insted of DuckDuckGO.
+Optionally, Serper API if you want to use Serper instead of DuckDuckGo.
 - **Serper API**: [Serper API Documentation](https://serpapi.com/)

 #### Running the Container: